 Running is a demanding activity that requires the right gear to ensure optimal performance and injury prevention.
-Among all the equipment a runner uses, running shoes are arguably the most critical.
+Running shoes are arguably the most critical of all the equipment a runner uses.
 They are the foundation upon which every stride is built, absorbing impact and providing stability.
 However, like all things, running shoes don’t last forever.
 Knowing when to replace them is vital to maintaining your performance and preventing injuries.

 The Lifespan of Running Shoes